apache/mesos/docs/docker-volume.md

 ```

 The `docker/volume` isolator must be specified in the `--isolation` flag at
-agent startup, and the `docker/volume` isolator has a dependency on
+agent startup; the `docker/volume` isolator has a dependency on the
 `filesystem/linux` isolator.

-The `--docker_volume_checkpoint_dir` is an optional flag with a default value
+The `--docker_volume_checkpoint_dir` is an optional flag with a default value of
 `/var/run/mesos/isolators/docker/volume`.
 The `docker/volume` isolator will
-checkpoint all Docker volume mount points information under
+checkpoint all Docker volume mount point information under
 `--docker_volume_checkpoint_dir` for recovery.
 The checkpoint information under
 the default `--docker_volume_checkpoint_dir` will be cleaned up after agent
 restart.
-Therefore, it is recommended to update the
+Therefore, it is recommended to set `--docker_volume_checkpoint_dir` to
-`--docker_volume_checkpoint_dir` to a directory which can survive agent restart.
+a directory which will survive agent restart.

-### <a name="enable-frameworks"></a>Enabling frameworks for Docker volume support
+### <a name="enable-frameworks"></a>Enabling frameworks to use Docker volumes

 #### <a name="volume-protobuf"></a>Volume Protobuf

-The `Volume` protobuf info has been updated to support the Docker volume.
+The `Volume` protobuf message has been updated to support Docker volumes.

 ```{.proto}
 message Volume {